 Neutral just means that the highs, mids, lows, and vocals don’t outshine one another.
 Every piece of the track that you’re listening to (or mixing) will be heard – loud and clear.

-They aren’t as “exciting-sounding” as a pair like the V-Moda Crossfade LP2 over-ear headphones (but they’re less than half the price).
+They aren’t as forward or “exciting-sounding” as some over-ear headphones (but they’re less than half the price).
 Here are a few things that make them more exciting:

 - They surpass expectations for an affordable studio monitor headphone